xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 ### Receiver - Client Processing Guidelines

 It is the responsibility of the client while parsing incoming messages to process the `sender-identiy` content type.
-The clients SHOULD display the most recently received name and/or pfp.
+The client is responsible for verifying that authenticity of the identity name and optional pfp sent by the peer.
+The clients SHOULD display the most recently received name and optional pfp.
 If no `sender-identity` content type has been sent by a peer, it SHOULD fallback to doing some form of reverse address lookup in order to determine the name of the peer.

 #### Name